openedx/edx-platform/docs/en_us/developers/source/cognitive_load.rst

       dashboard to monitor them?

 * Am I building a feature that will have impact to the performance of the system?
+  Keep in mind that Open edX needs to support hundreds of thousands if not millions of students, so be careful that you code will work well when the numbers get large.

     * Deep Search
     * Grade Downloads

 * Are reasonable log messages being written out for debugging purposes?
-* Will this new feature easily startup in the Vagrant image?
+* Will this new feature easily start up in the Vagrant image?
-* Do we have documentation for how to startup this feature if it has any new startup requirements?
+* Do we have documentation for how to start up this feature if it has any new startup requirements?
 * Are there any special directories/file system permissions that need to be set?
 * Will this have any impact to the CDN related technologies?